CommandMC/HeroicWiki/How-To:-Other-Tools-and-Wrappers-(gamescope).md

 2. 'Heroic-Deck' should be there as new app, look into ~/.local/share/applications/ to start it manually

 ## 'gamescoped' Heroic - as 'login-session'
-### simply login to heroic (through sddm, gdm etc., possibly password-free through editing sddm-config; f.e. use as a beamer- or smartphone-ui)
+use Heroic as streamlined gaming-ui or as a beamer- or smartphone-ui with capability of installing native linux-apps by simply 'login' to heroic after you powered on (through sddm, gdm etc., possibly password-free, f.e. through editing sddm-config)

 1. edit '/usr/share/wayland-sessions/Heroic-Deck.desktop'
 `Exec=/usr/lib/x86_64-linux-gnu/libexec/plasma-dbus-run-session-if-needed kwin_wayland --drm /usr/share/bin/heroicdeck`